Primal-Dual First-Order Methods for Affinely Constrained Multi-Block Saddle Point Problems: One-sided affinely constrained problems

 \end{lemma} The analysis of this lemma mainly combines the techniques from \cite{lin2015sublinear} and \cite{gao2019randomized}.
 The proof is presented in Appendix \ref{appdx:lemma:2-admm-step}.

-\subsection{The {SSG-ADMM} for nonsmooth problem}
+\subsection{The SSG-ADMM for nonsmooth problem}

 In this section, we consider the setting where Assumptions \ref{assumption:Convexity-1sided} and \ref{assumption:bounded-supgrad-1sided} hold.
 Namely, $\Phi(\bx,\cdot)$ can be a nonsmooth function of $\by$.
-Under these conditions, we propose the following \underbar{S}addle-point \underbar{S}uper\underbar{G}radient \underbar{A}lternating \underbar{D}irection \underbar{M}ethod of \underbar{M}ultipliers ({SSG-ADMM}), see Algorithm \ref{alg:SSG-ADMM}, which is able to obtain an $\cO(1/\sqrt{T})$ rate of convergence.
+Under these conditions, we propose the following \underbar{S}addle-point \underbar{S}uper\underbar{G}radient \underbar{A}lternating \underbar{D}irection \underbar{M}ethod of \underbar{M}ultipliers (SSG-ADMM), see Algorithm \ref{alg:SSG-ADMM}, which is able to obtain an $\cO(1/\sqrt{T})$ rate of convergence.

-In the {SSG-ADMM} algorithm, we apply one \texttt{Prox-ADMM} step to update $\bx$ and one supergradient ascent step to update $\by$.
-While the $\bx$ update is directly characterized by Lemma \ref{lemma:2-ADMM-step}, we analyze the $\by$ update in the following lemma, see proof in Appendix \ref{appdx:lemma:SG-step}.
+In the SSG-ADMM algorithm, we apply one \texttt{Prox-ADMM} step to update $\bx$ and one supergradient step to update $\by$.
+While $\bx$ update is directly characterized by Lemma \ref{lemma:2-ADMM-step}, we analyze $\by$ update in the following lemma, see proof in Appendix \ref{appdx:lemma:SG-step}.